Module constriction.stream.queue

 The returned copy will initially encapsulate the identical compressed data as the original coder, but the two coders can be used independently without influencing other.

-def decode(self, /, model, *optional_amt_or_model_params)
+def decode(self, /, model, *optional_amt_or_model_params)-

 Decodes one or more symbols, consuming them from the encapsulated compressed data.